Dental Crowns in Yuma AZ

 Dental crowns at Sam Carroll, DMD can restore your smile's beauty and function.

 When teeth become cracked, chipped, or damaged, it can be very upsetting.
 Most people don’t want to flash a less-than-perfect smile to the world, and damaged teeth can make you uncomfortable in social situations, where talking, eating, and laughing put your smile’s imperfections on display.
 In fact, damaged teeth can affect your self-esteem, may contribute to depression, and lower your overall health in many ways.

 If your teeth need a makeover, an expertly crafted dental crown can restore them so that you’re proud to show them off with every smile.
 Dental crowns can not only restore chipped and cracked teeth, they can also strengthen a tooth that has had a root canal or extreme decay.
-Multiple or large fillings can leave a tooth weakened, but by capping that tooth with a strong, durable dental crown, you can prolong the tooth’s life and keep your smile beautiful.
+Multiple or large fillings can leave a tooth weakened, but by capping that tooth with a strong, durable dental crown in Yuma, you can prolong the tooth’s life and keep your smile beautiful.